josteink/emacs-oob-reboot/README.md

-# emacs-oob-reboot
+# Emacs - out of the box - reboot

 This is a project which aims to revitalize Emacs by providing core-friendly changes for an improved out-of-the-box experience.

 **You can help, and you don't need to know a single bit of C!** But how?
 Read one!

-# background
+# Background

-For Emacs to remain healthy sustainable for another 40+ years, we need to keep a critical mass of users and developers.
-To ensure this, we need to attract new users.
+For Emacs to remain healthy sustainable for another 40+ years, I think we'll need to keep a critical mass of users and developers.
+How do we attract new users?

-"Everyone" in the Emacs-verse seems to agree Emacs is the world's most powerful editor, yet other editors are seeing much higher adaptation than Emacs.
+"Everyone" in the Emacs-verse seems to agree Emacs is the world's most powerful text-editor, yet these less powerful text-editors are seeing much higher adoption than Emacs.

-Emacs, despite all its power, does not impress out of the box.
-A user will need to know that:
+Emacs, despite all its power, doesn't impress out of the box.

+New users do not know:

-1. it can be customized, and
+1. It can be extensively customized.
-2. find all these customization to turn it into a more productive environment.
+2. Where to find all packages and customization to turn it into a more productive environment.

-While this isn't a problem for "senior" Emacs-users which are already customized left and right, this probably hinders adaptation by new users.
+While this isn't a problem for "senior" Emacs-users which are already customized left and right, this probably hinders adoption by new users.

-After a brief discussion with [phillord](https://github.com/phillord/) and other's on #Emacs on Freenode, we agreed that to better attract new user, Emacs could benefit from an improved out of the box experience.
+After a brief discussion with [phillord](https://github.com/phillord/) and others on #Emacs on Freenode, we felt that to  attract new users, Emacs would benefit from an improved out of the box experience.

-# the "historical" response
+# The "historical" response

-The standard reply to this issue has long been that it's *good* for a user to go through such a process, that a user *should* in fact do so, so they can find out how they can make *their Emacs* more productive *for them*.
-And if a user can't be bothered to do that, he probably won't "get" Emacs anyway, so no loss to us.
+The standard response to this issue has long been that it's *good* for a user to go through such a process, that a user *should* in fact learn the hard way, so they can find out how they can make *their* Emacs more productive *for them*.
+And if a user can't be bothered to do that, she probably won't "get" Emacs anyway, so no loss.

-But is this really a productive attitude?
+I think it's about time we say this isn't a productive attitude.

-Looking at pretty much all other editors out which are seeing increased adaptation, they have a few things in common:
+Looking at pretty much all other editors out which are seeing increased adoption, they have a few things in common out the box:

-* A polished look and feel,  out of the box
+* A polished look and feel.
-* A reasonable and useful set of default settings, out of the box
+* A reasonable and useful set of default settings.
-* Core features and packages installed, out of the box
+* Core features and packages installed.
+* Well supported third party package system.

-Seemingly the default "out of the box"-configuration seems to matter.
+Default "out of the box"-experience matters.

-# the goal and the means
+# The goal and the means

-Basically, in 2017, the best the 1995 has to offer does *not* cut it as a default-experience.
+Basically, in 2017, the best the 1977 has to offer does *not* cut it as a default-experience.
 It's time we make some improvements.

-The aim for this project is *not* to mimick a big "starter"-kit like [prelude](https://github.com/bbatsov/prelude), but instead try to improve the out of the box experience by making small, core-friendly changes, so that these changes have a chance to be merged back mainline.
+The aim for this project is *not* to mimick a big "starter"-kit like [prelude](https://github.com/bbatsov/prelude), but instead try to improve the out of the box experience by making small, core-friendly changes, so that these changes have a chance to be merged back.

-Such changes may for instance consist of:
+Some examples:

-* new values for existing `defconst`, `defvar` and `setq`-statements
+* New values for existing `defconst`, `defvar` and `setq`-statements
-* by default installing/bundling packages from ELPA
+* Default installed packages from ELPA and MELPA
-* useful default-behaviours implemented through default mode-hooks
+* Useful default-behaviours implemented through mode-hooks
-* any combination of those
-* etc

-# ways to help this project
+# Ways to help this project

 There are numerous ways you can help this project: